Bermuda Flying School

 In Bermuda, the excess of pilots meant that the BFS was advised in 1942 that no further pilots were required.
 By then, eighty pilots had been sent to the RAF and Fleet Air Arm.
 THE BFS was included in the Empire Air Training Scheme.
 Its graduates included eight Americans, who had volunteered for the RAF in the US, and had then been sent to the BFS for training.

 Although the school was closed, Bertram Work and Major Montgomery-Moore oversaw the conversion of its administration into a recruiting arm, the Bermuda Flying Committee, for the Royal Canadian Air Force (RCAF), sending sixty aircrew candidates to that service before the War's end.
 Sixteen Bermudian women were also sent to the RCAF to perform roles including Air Traffic Controller.

 Flying instructor Captain Stafford moved to RAF Transport Command, and was later shot down, becoming a prisoner-of-war in Germany.
 He was piloting a Catalina on a flight from Darrell's Island to Largs in Scotland, on 7 April 1943.
-Nearing Britain, the crew were advised by radio to divert to RAF Mountbatten, near Plymouth, due to bad weather.
-Evidently due to a navigational error, they found themselves over occupied France and were shot down near Landéda, Brittany, by anti-aircraft artillery and two Luftwaffe fighters.
+Nearing Britain, the crew was diverted by radio to RAF Mountbatten, near Plymouth, but a navigational error sent them over occupied France.
+They were shot down near Landéda, Brittany, by anti-aircraft artillery and two Luftwaffe fighters.
 The first officer was killed outright, and the navigator wounded.
 Stafford succeeded in landing the aeroplane two miles offshore, still under fire.
 Three, including Stafford, were pulled from the water by French fisherman.
 The bodies of two other crewmen washed up two days later, and the third three weeks later.
 As a POW, Captain Stafford headed a team of Allied orderlies in a wing of the Hohemark hospital, in Hesse, which was dedicated to the care of Prisoners of War from the Dulag Luft POW Camp in Oberusel (which was to become Camp King of the United States Army after the war).